shadowbq/Boudin/README.md

 Boudin \bü-ˈdan, -ˈdaⁿ\
 ==============

-This is a webapp and webapi that fronts the CIFs database format.
+This is a webapp and webapi that fronts the pulled pork sandwich application.
 It also provides a tunning aspect that allows other services to adjust confidence levels.

+This sinatra app relies on the [threshold](https://github.com/shadowbq/snort-thresholds) gem for ORM to the Snort Threshold configurations.

 ## Installation